Trichy-Tanjore Diocese of the Church of South India: Rajamanickam Paulraj (1982-1998)

-† The Right Rev. Dr. Daniel James Seenivasan (1998 - 2008)
+Daniel James Seenivasan (1998 - 2008)

-The Right Rev. Dr. Daniel James Seenivasan was elected and consecrated as the fourth Bishop of the Tiruchirappalli Thanjavur diocese at Bishop Heber College campus in the year 1998.
-He guided the diocese in this capacity for 10 years.
-He retired at his 65th age in the year 2008 on attaining superannuation.
+Daniel James Seenivasan was elected and consecrated as the fourth Bishop of the Tiruchirappalli Thanjavur diocese at Bishop Heber College campus in 1998.
+Indisputably known for his exemplary administration skills, he guided the diocese in this capacity for 10 years.
+He retired at his 65th age in 2008.

-† The Right Rev. Dr. Gnanamuthu Paul Vasantha Kumar (2008 - 2018)
+Gnanamuthu Paul Vasantha Kumar (2008 - 2018)

-The Right Rev. Dr. Gnanamuthu Paul Vasantha Kumar was enthroned as the fifth Bishop of the Tiruchirappalli Thanjavur diocese in the year 2008.
-He guided the diocese in this capacity for 10 years till he retired at his 67th age on attaining superannuation.
+Gnanamuthu Paul Vasantha Kumar was enthroned as the fifth Bishop of the Tiruchirappalli Thanjavur diocese in the year 2008.
+He retired at his 67th age.

-† The Right Rev. Dr. Dhanraj Chandrasekaran (2018 incumbent)
+Dhanraj Chandrasekaran (2018 - 2024)

-The Right Rev. Dr. Dhanraj Chandrasekaran has been elected and consecrated as the sixth bishop of the diocese.
-He was consecrated by The Most Rev. Thomas Kanjirappally Oommen, the Moderator of the Church of South India and bishop in Madhya Kerala Diocese, on 28 May 2018 at St. Luke's Church, Bishop Heber College in Tiruchirappalli.
-One of his achievements was the C.S.I.
-Bishop Solomon Doraisawmy College of Arts and Science, Karur.
-He started this college on 22.06.2022, after a long struggle during the COVID-19 time, in memory of the former Moderator of the Church of South India and second Bishop of the diocese The Most Rev. Solomon Doraiswamy.
+Dhanraj Chandrasekaran has been elected and consecrated as the sixth bishop of the diocese till he retired at his 67th year of age, upon attaining superannuation.

 Theological education

 The diocese recognises theological degrees granted by institutions affiliated with the Board of Theological Education of the Senate of Serampore College.
 These might include: